telerik/kendo-ui-core/docs/controls/data-management/grid/editing.md

 ### Define Fields through schema

-The example below demonstrates how to declare fields definitions through the DataSource `schema`.
+The example below demonstrates how to declare fields definitions through the DataSource [`schema.model `](/api/javascript/data/datasource#configuration-schema.model).

+> **Important**
+>
+> Define the id field of the data items in schema.model.id.
+This ensures the correct adding, editing, and deleting of items.

 ###### Example